ysyk2021/the-resilient-entrepreneur-turning-setbacks-into-opportunities-and-learning-from-mistakes-to-build/src/chapter-2-1.md

-Chapter 2: Understanding Resilience: Defining Resilience and its Importance for Entrepreneurs
+Defining Resilience and its Importance for Entrepreneurs
 =============================================================================================

 Resilience is an essential skill for any entrepreneur looking to weather setbacks and achieve long-term success.
 In this chapter, we will define resilience and explore its importance for entrepreneurs.